Mohammad El-Kurd: We Demand A Radical and Tangible Change by Mainstream Media

 Last June, the Israeli occupation forces took Muna el-Kurd in handcuffs from her home in the Sheikh Jarrah neighborhood.

-At the time, the occupation forces had also summoned her brother Mohammad for exposing the Israeli occupation's attacks in Al-Quds and the Sheikh Jarrah neighborhood.
+At the time, the occupation forces had also summoned her brother Mohammad to expose the Israeli occupation's attacks in Al-Quds and the Sheikh Jarrah neighborhood.

 Muna and Mohammad were shortly freed after their arrest.